mnitkowski35/project-airline-satisfaction/README.md

-# Airline Satisfaction Prediction Project
+# Welcome to My Airline Passenger Satisfaction Analysis Presented by Matthew Nitkowski

 ## Overview

-Welcome to the Airline Satisfaction Prediction Project!
-This project aims to analyze and predict customer satisfaction with airlines based on a dataset available on Kaggle.
-Students will perform data cleaning, exploratory data analysis (EDA) using Plotly, build predictive models using KNN, Random Forest, and Logistic Regression, and showcase their results through a Streamlit app.

-## Dataset
+In this project, I am building a Streamlit application that predicts the satisfaction of airline passengers based on a dataset.
 The dataset used in this project is the "Airline Passenger Satisfaction" dataset, which can be downloaded from Kaggle [here](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data).
 The dataset contains information about airline passengers, including features such as flight distance, seat comfort, inflight entertainment, and more.

-## Task
-In this project, your primary task is to read the airline satisfaction dataset into a Jupyter Notebook that you will create.
-Begin by performing essential data cleaning tasks to ensure the dataset is ready for analysis.
-Utilize Plotly for initial exploratory data analysis (EDA), creating interactive visualizations to gain insights into the dataset.
-Subsequently, employ machine learning techniques, including K-Nearest Neighbors (KNN), Logistic Regression, and Random Forest, to build predictive models.
-Evaluate and compare the performance of these models to determine their effectiveness in predicting airline satisfaction-- don't forget to compare to a baseline model!
-Lastly, present your findings in a Streamlit app, providing an interactive and user-friendly platform to showcase the results of your analysis and model performance.

-Happy coding, and good luck! ✈️📊🤖
+We will be utilizing libraries such as Pandas, Seaborn, MatplotLib, Numpy, and SciKit Learn.

+## Data Cleaning and EDA

+I first noticed that there was an unnamed column with no data, so iI removed it.

+There was also a category, Arrival Delay in Minutes, with null values.
+Since it was numerical, I filled in the null values with the mean of the entire column.

+Those were the only data cleaning steps I did.
+However, I did need to make a few adjustments in my EDA for some categorical variables.
+I converted them to numbers so I could use them in my predictive models.

+> I got the dummies of categorical variables with two values: Gender, Customer Type, and Type of Travel.

+> For Class and Satisfaction, I mapped them because I wanted to specify which values were which.
+For class, Business was 0, Eco was 1, and Eco Plus was 2.
+For satisfaction, satisfied was 1 and neutral_or_dissatisfied was 0, as satisfaction is our target variable so I wanted satisfied to be 1.
+Getting the dummies of the target variable column was not ideal.

+I then built a heatmap to see which variables had the strongest correlation to heatmap.
+Once that was done, I built Linear Regression, Random Forest Classifier, K-Nearest-Neighbors, and Logistic Regression prediction models from a handful of features I selected.
+I used all models but Logistic Regression in my final draft.

+# Conclusion

+The variables that had the most impact on my model were online boarding, class, and type of travel.
+The strongest model was the Random Forest Classifier, with an accuracy of 95.9 percent.
+Our baseline model accuracy was 43.3 percent.